maverick001/ObjDetect/README.md

 *   `androidx.core:core-ktx`: Kotlin extensions for Android core library.
 *   `androidx.lifecycle:lifecycle-scope`: For running background tasks tied to the Activity lifecycle.

-## Setup and Installation
+## Setup and Run

+You can use ObjDect.apk to install this app on any Andoird 11 or above smartphone or tablet.

-To build and run this project locally:
+Or, to build and run this project locally with Android Studio Meerkat:

 1.  **Clone the repository:**
     ```bash